Dunttus/AI-Project/install/README.md

 File for model training "train_access.log" is now located in /AI-Project/datasets/training_dataset/ and should look similar to this test file https://github.com/Dunttus/AI-Project/blob/master/datasets/public/good_access.log \
 \
 **Skip to "Local: Train model" if you used combine_apachelogs.sh** \
-If you wan't to use different folder folder structure you can change Bash script variables manually to absolute paths in DATASAVING FOLDER and ACCESS.LOG LOCATION or by making dataset manually with Linux commands.
+If you want to use different folder structure you can change Bash script variables manually to absolute paths in DATASAVING FOLDER and ACCESS.LOG LOCATION or by making dataset manually with Linux commands.
 ```
 #!/bin/bash
 folderdata=DATASAVING FOLDER